PawseySC/singularity-containers/_episodes/03-bio-example-mounts.md

 - Learn how to mount host directories in a container
 - Run a real-world bioinformatics application in a container
 keypoints:
-- "By default Singularity mounts the host current directory, and uses it as container working directory"
+- By default Singularity mounts the host current directory, and uses it as container working directory
-- "Map additional host directories in the containers with the flag `-B`"
+- Map additional host directories in the containers with the flag `-B`
 ---